pen091/cs01/token/token.md

 	what are punctuations in C ?

-They are symbols used to perform different features such as Terminate a variable, condition, jumps Trigraph and format specifiers.
+They are symbols used to perform different features such as Terminate a statement, condition, jumps, Trigraph and format specifiers.

-	Terminate variable
+	Terminate statement
 		--	;

 	Condition